Skip to content

 g_load_libraries=["Web"]

-This code will check to see if the variables are provided by SpiraTest and if not, it will use some defaults.
-This is useful when you want to be able to run the test directly from Rapise and from SpiraTest without having to make changes to the test script.
+This code will check if the variables are provided by SpiraTest, and if not, it will use default values.
+This is useful when you want to run the test directly from Rapise and from SpiraTest without having to make changes to the test script.

 These global variables (g_book_name, g_book_author, g_book_genre) can now be used in the Rapise test script at the appropriate points in the playback.